jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Upgrading any technology is an iterative change, like going from sedan’s to SUV’s, VHS to DVD’s, tube TV’s to LCD’s.
 Each is different technologically, but they do the same job, so no new majic is needed to attract users.
 As a result, no political battles are started.

 But when we’ve upgraded enough technologies, like microchips, touchscreens, batteries, and Wi-Fi, a genius can unlock a new tool like smartphones.
-And this requires new majic and thus is a big deal.
+And this requires new skills to learn, thus new majic to attract them to do it.
+When an extra decides to drop an old tool and reach for a new one it is a big deal.

 ![New Tool Creation](/img\diagrams\techvolution-new-tool-creation-pc.png)

 Why?
 Well, because creating a new tool asks a climactic and political question: who controls it?
 After all, whoever does, is more powerful.
 The weilder of the new tool can let extras connect with it to solve their problems.
 Or withold it and convince the extras to keep using old tools.
 Like muscle cars trying to keep customers away from Tesla with techniques like mass advertising, car culture, and spectacular chromes platedd V8 power!
-I call these techniques to keep people away from new tools "dark majic".
+Because of how anti-evolutionary these these techniques are, I call them "dark majic".

 Thus, while the story of civilization can be described as the struggle to overcome problems by upgrading technology and inventing new tools, it’s also about the battle to control them.
 The people with the old tool fight to retain their power, while inventors and innovators imagine a new society that shares it.

-The eternal story of civilization is thus protagonists like Steve Jobs making new tools, antagonists like music company executives attacking new tools, and many extras watching them fight.
+This is why the eternal story of civilization is protagonists like Steve Jobs making new tools, antagonists like music company executives attacking new tools, and many extras watching them fight.
 Our politics is an ongoing history of technological change, with protagonist and antagonist both reaching to control the tool and make themselves the winner.

 Today the extras lack self-awareness regarding their power to decide the battle’s outcome.
-I’ll show you, Stargazer, how important they are.
-They can change the world just by being curious and loving majic.
+I’ll show you, Stargazer, how important you are.
+You can change the world just by being curious and loving majic.
 Not too long ago, extras killed Wikipedia’s evil twin.

 **Dark Majic**: Methods and techniques to keep a person using a tool for the benefit of the tool's controller and not the user.